apprenticeharper/DeDRM_tools/ReadMe_First.txt

 About the tools
 ---------------
-These tools have been updated and maintained by Apprentice Alf, DiapDealer and some_updates.
+These tools are updated and maintained by Apprentice Alf and Apprentice Harper.
 You can find the latest updates and get support at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
 If you re-post these tools, a link to the blog would be appreciated.

-The original inept and ignoble scripts were by i♥cabbages The original mobidedrm and erdr2pml scripts were by The Dark Reverser The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson The Scuolabooks tool is by Hex
-The calibre plugin conversions were originally by DiapDealer

-The DeDRM plugin is by Apprentice Alf based on plugins by DiapDealer The DeDRM AppleScript application is by Apprentice Alf The DeDRM python GUI is by some_updates and Apprentice Alf

-Many fixes, updates and enhancements to the scripts and applicatons have been by Apprentice Alf, some_updates and DiapDealer and others.

 DeDRM plugin for calibre (Mac OS X, Windows, and Linux)
 -------------------------------------------------------
 If you already use calibre, the quickest and easiest way, especially on Windows, to remove DRM from your ebooks is to install the DeDRM plugin from the DeDRM_calibre_plugin folder, following the instructions and configuration directions provided in the ReadMe and the help links.

 Once installed and configured, you can simply add a DRM book to calibre and the DeDRMed version will be imported into the calibre database.
-Note that DRM removal ONLY occurs on import.
+Note that DRM removal only occurs on IMPORT not on CONVERSION or at any other time, not even conversion to other formats.
 If you have already imported DRM books you'll need to remove them from calibre and re-import them.

-These plugins work for Windows, Mac OS X and Linux.
-For ebooks from Kindle 4 PC and Adobe Digital Editions, Linux users should read the section at the end the DeDRM_plugin_ReadMe.txt file.
+Linux users should read the section at the end the DeDRM_plugin_ReadMe.txt file.

 DeDRM application for Mac OS X users: (Mac OS X 10.4 and above)
 ---------------------------------------------------------------
-This application is a stand-alone application for Mac OS X users.
+This application is a stand-alone DRM removal application for Mac OS X users.

-Drag the "DeDRM.app" application from the DeDRM_Macintosh_Application folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
-Double-click on the application to run it and you will be able to enter any configuration data needed to remove DRM from  your type of DRMed ebooks.

-To use the DeDRM application simply drag ebooks and/or folders containing ebooks onto the DeDRM application and it will remove the DRM and save DRM-free versions of the books wherever you selected in the Output Folder configuration dialog.

-For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Application_Macintosh folder, including details of the extra step that Mac OS X 10.4 users need to take to use the application.
+For instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Application_Macintosh folder.

+N.B.
+Mac OS X 10.4 users need to take extra steps befor using the application, see the ReadMe.

 DeDRM application for Windows users: (Windows XP through Windows 8)